Why Chronic Pain Needs a Different Approach: Understanding the 3 Types of Pain

 • Pain that impacts other areas of life, including sleep, digestion, memory, concentration, mood, and cognition.

 Central Sensitization can impact all systems of the body and affect quality of life.
 Many common diagnoses, such as IBS, fibromyalgia, and Chronic Lyme Disease, involve central sensitization pathways.
-Read this article to learn more about the global symptoms of central sensitization and the common conditions that are associated with a sensitive nervous system.

 Diagnosis and Treatment of Central Sensitization